-The ACEEE presents different program types which can leverage different value stream of GEBs, on a scale leading to an integrated GEB program capable of fully utilizing buildings as grid assets.
-Figure 4 presents the evolution path towards a full fledged GEB program.
+The ACEEE presents different program types that can leverage different value streams of GEBs, on a scale leading to an integrated GEB program capable of fully utilizing buildings as grid assets.
+Figure 4 presents the evolution path towards a full-fledged GEB program.